Don’t file blind. Get the analysis first.

 Asa King

-Attorney at Law · Bankruptcy & Consumer Practice
+Attorney at Law · Debt Relief & Bankruptcy

 Arkansas & New Mexico

+Analysis Free.
+No obligation, ever.
 Fees Flat.
 Disclosed in writing before any work begins.
-First call Free, 30 minutes.
 Format Mostly remote. §341 meeting by video.

-For clients whose income is below the state median or who otherwise qualify under the means test.
-Most unsecured debts — credit cards, medical bills, personal loans, deficiency judgments — are discharged.
-Typical timeline from filing to discharge is roughly four months.
+Chapter 7: for clients who qualify under the means test.
+Most unsecured debt — credit cards, medical bills, personal loans, deficiency judgments — gets discharged.
+Roughly four months from filing to discharge.

-For clients with regular income who need to catch up on a mortgage or vehicle loan, address tax debt, or whose income disqualifies them from Chapter 7.
-A three- to five-year repayment plan replaces creditor collection with a single court-supervised monthly payment.
+Chapter 13: for clients with regular income who need to catch up a mortgage or vehicle loan, address tax debt, or who don’t qualify for Chapter 7.
+A three- to five-year repayment plan replaces creditor collection with one court-supervised monthly payment.

 • Your last two years of tax returns